 Brickvention occurs annually around the third weekend in January.

-For those displaying, set-up will commence at about noon on Wednesday, January 11 and will continue on Thursday, January 12.
+For those displaying, set-up will commence at 8am, January 18.

 The following hotels are within a short walking distance of the Royal Exhibition Building.
 Please book early as the rooms will fill quickly.

 Location: 2-9 Finlay Place, Carlton.

 Location: 701 Swanston Street, Melbourne.

 Location: 609 Swanston Street, Carlton.

 LEGO bricks are actually designed to stick together really well without glue.
 For the most part, our model makers prefer not to glue their models.
 Quite often the bricks are re-used to create other models so it is not convenient to have them glued together.
 Instead, our model makers spend a lot of time and energy ensuring their models are strong and sturdy.